Euthanasia Coaster

 Design

 All passengers are required to press a button to continue the ride, which then takes the train down a 500 m (1,600 ft) drop, propelling the train at speeds up to 360 kilometres per hour (220 mph; 100 m/s), close to its terminal velocity, before flattening out and speeding into the first of its seven slightly clothoid inversions.
-Each inversion would decrease in diameter to maintain the lethal 10 G's of force onto passengers as the train loses speed.
+Each inversion would decrease in diameter to maintain the lethal 10 g onto passengers as the train loses speed.
 After a sharp right-hand turn, the train would enter a straight track that goes back to the station, where the dead are unloaded and new passengers can board.

 Mechanism of action

 The Euthanasia Coaster would kill its passengers through prolonged cerebral hypoxia, or insufficient supply of oxygen to the brain.
-The ride's seven inversions would inflict 10 g (g-force) on its passengers for 60 seconds, causing g-force related symptoms starting with greyout through tunnel vision to black out, g-LOC (g-force induced loss of consciousness) and eventually death.
+The ride's seven inversions would inflict 10 g (g-force) on its passengers for 60 seconds, causing g-force related symptoms starting with greyout through tunnel vision to black out, and eventually g-LOC (g-force induced loss of consciousness) and death.
 Subsequent inversions or a second run of the rollercoaster would serve as insurance against unintentional survival of more robust passengers.

 Exhibition

 The Euthanasia Coaster was first shown as part of the HUMAN+ display at the Science Gallery in Dublin in 2011.
-The display was later named the year's flagship exhibition by the Science Gallery, Within this theme, the coaster highlights the issues that come with life extension.
+The display was later named the year's flagship exhibition by the Science Gallery.
+Within this theme, the coaster highlights the issues that come with life extension.
 The item was also displayed at the HUMAN+ exhibit at Centre de Cultura Contemporània de Barcelona in 2015.

 In pop culture